foobar167/junkyard/notes_and_links.md

-Notes about Python and links to interesting places
+Python notes and links on interesting places

    - [Links](#links)